LTE ENodeB or Evolved Node B – What is GNodeB?

 What are the S1AP protocol and S1 data transport?

 S1AP protocol is specified in 3GPP TS 36.413 for the control plane (S1-C).
 The S1AP protocol stack uses IP layer connectivity between eNodeB and the LTE MME in the core network.
 S1 data transport (S1-U is between eNodeB and SGW over IP networks.

 S1AP or S1-MME :

 S1 Application Part of S1AP does the actual RAB establishment and other control functions.
 The S1AP protocol uses the services of a reliable SCTP protocol.
-SCTP inturns use IP and underlying data link and physical layer.
-The following are the functions of S1AP or S1-MME protocol.
+SCTP, inturns use IP and underlying data link and physical layer.
+The following are the functions of the S1AP or S1-MME protocol.

 - E-RAB setup – the procedure is from MME to eNodeB.

 - E-RAB Modify – from MME to eNodeB

 - E-RAB release – this may be initiated from MME or eNodeB

 - UE-Initial Context setup – MME to eNodeB

 - UE context release – the could be from MME to eNodeB or vice versa.